jw120/aoc-code/README.md

 ## Haskell reboot in 2021

 Started on 2015 problems.
-Now have one executable and have each day's provide a solver function
+Now have one executable and have each day's provide a solver function.
+Uses tasty for testing which includes Golden file testing that creates and checks ../aoc-data/good files

 stack run 2015 1
 stack test --test-arguments=--pattern=2018